Table of Contents

 RE1.
 Hosting a relay always requires hosting a Tor onion service, which can happen from anywhere and does not require a static IP or publicly-accessible server.

 RE3.
 A user, knowing a relay domain, either its Tor onion domain or its clearnet domain, adds a domain to their client application.
-Doing this joins a user to relay for application discoverability.
+Doing this joins a user to relay for application discoverability and federation.

 RE3a.
 If a relay has authenticated itself via DNS in order to establish a clearnet identity, the relay must be directly available on the internet like a normal DNS- or dynamic-DNS-based HTTP server.
 TLS certificate automation should be used.

 RE5.
-The relay will temporarily cache client Tor onion service domains, for up to one week, of clients in an end to end encrypted way so that the relay cannot know anything about any clients.
+The relay will temporarily cache client Tor onion domains, for up to one week, of clients in an end to end encrypted way so that the relay cannot know anything about any clients.
+However, client ephemeral public keys, not relayed to their Tor onion identity, will persist on relays forever, allowing clients to reclaim their prior user identity.

 RE7.
 The relay, similair to how clients work, can manually add other known public relays.
 Doing so allows relays to share and load-balance other relay identities and other client identities.